UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ```

 - `SHORTCUT` is an abbreviation of a key possibly accompanied by modifiers.
 Describes at most one scancode action.
 Can be prefixed by `C/S/A/G` denoting `Control/Shift/Alt/Gui`.
 Mods can further be prefixed by `L/R`, denoting left or right modifier.
 If a single ascii character is entered, it is translated into corresponding key combination (shift mask + scancode) according to standard EN-US layout.
 E.g., `pressKey mouseBtnLeft`, `tapKey LC-v` (Left Control + (lowercase) V (scancode)), `tapKey CS-f5` (Ctrl + Shift + F5), `tapKey v` (V), `tapKey V` (Shift + V).
-- `LABEL` is and identifier marking some lines of the macro.
+- `LABEL` is an identifier marking some lines of the macro.
 When a string is encountered in a context of an address, UHK looks for a command beginning by `<the string>:` and returns its addres (index).
-If same label is present multiple times, the next one w.r.t. currently processed command is returned.
+If the same label is present multiple times, the next one w.r.t. currently processed command is returned.
 - `ADDRESS` addresses allow jumping between macro instructions.
 Every action or command has its own address, numbered from zero.
 Formally, address is either a `INT` or a string which denotes label identifier.
 Every action consumes at least one address.
 (Except for command action, exactly one.)
 Every command (non-empty line of command action) consumes one address.
-E.g., `goTo 0` (go to beginning), `goTo ($currentAddress-1)` (go to previous command), `goTo $currentAddress` (active waiting), `goTo default` (go to line which begins by `default: ...`).
+E.g., `goTo 0` (go to beginning), `goTo ($currentAddress-1)` (go to the previous command), `goTo $currentAddress` (active waiting), `goTo default` (go to a line which begins by `default: ...`).

 ### Navigation modes:

 UHK modules feature four navigation modes, which are mapped by layer and module.
 This mapping can be changed by the `set module.MODULEID.navigationMode.LAYERID_BASIC NAVIGATION_MODE` command.

 - **Cursor mode** - in this mode, modules control mouse movement.
 Default mode for all modules except keycluster's trackball.
-- **Scroll mode** - in this mode, module can be used to scroll.
+- **Scroll mode** - in this mode, the module can be used to scroll.
 Default mode for mod layer.
-This means that apart from switching layer, your mod layer switches also make your right hand modules act as very comfortable scroll wheels.
+This means that apart from layer switching, your layer switch key also makes your right-hand module act as a comfortable scroll wheel.
 Sensitivity is controlled by the `scrollSpeedDivisor` value.
 - **Caret mode** - in this mode, module produces arrow key taps.
-This can be used to move comfortably in text editor, since in this mode, cursor is also locked to one of the two directions, preventing unwanted line changes.
-Sensitivity is controlled by the `caretSpeedDivisor`, `axisLockStrengthFirstTick` and `axisLockStrength`.
+This can be used to move comfortably in a text editor, since in this mode, the cursor is also locked to one of the two directions, preventing unwanted line changes.
+Sensitivity is controlled by `caretSpeedDivisor`, `axisLockStrengthFirstTick`, and `axisLockStrength`.
-- **Media mode** - in this mode, up/down directions control volume (via media key scancodes), while horizontal play/pause and switch to next track.
+- **Media mode** - in this mode, up/down directions control volume (via media key scancodes), while horizontal play/pause and switch to the next track.
 At the moment, this mode is not enabled by default on any layer.
 Sensitivity is shared with the caret mode.
 - **Zoom mode pc / mac** - in this mode, `Ctrl +`/`Ctrl -` or `Gui +`/`Gui -` shortcuts are produced.
-- **Zoom mode** - This mode serves specifically to implement touchpad's gesture.
+- **Zoom mode** - This mode serves specifically to implement the touchpad pinch zoom gesture.
 It alternates actions of zoomPc and zoomMac modes.
 Can be customized via `set module.touchpad.pinchZoomMode NAVIGATION_MODE`.

 Caret and media modes can be customized by `set navigationModeAction` command.

 ### Modifier layers:

 Modifier layers are meant to allow easy overriding of modifier scancodes.
 If you bind an action there, it will be activated from the base layer when the corresponding modifier is pressed.
-E.g., allowing different scancode for shifted key compared to non-shifted keys.
+E.g., allowing different scancodes for shifted keys compared to non-shifted keys.
 As such, they are not really layers.

 These layers work through an elaborate setup of positive and negative sticky layer masks.